Meta-analysis of heterogeneous data: integrative sparse regression in high-dimensions: Identifying the global parameter

-The usual approach to borrowing strength across heterogeneous datasets is to model the variation among the local parameters with a prior and consider the (hyper)parameter of the prior as the global parameter.
+\paragraph{Mean:} The usual approach to borrowing strength across heterogeneous datasets is to model the variation among the local parameters with a prior and consider the (hyper)parameter of the prior as the global parameter.
 The celebrated empirical Bayes approach is a prominent example.
-One of the simplest hierarchical models is the hierarchical Gaussian location model:
+One of the simplest and most widely used priors is the Gaussian prior:

-Here $\mu_0\in\reals$ is the global parameter, the $\mu_k$'s are local parameters, and the $x_k$'s are the (local) datasets.
-This model is often used in integrative analysis in which the user wishes to ``borrow strength'' across the datasets.
-For example, in ANOVA, the global parameter is the grand mean $\mu_0$ and the local parameters are $\delta_k = \mu_k - \mu_0$, and it is possible to estimate $\mu_0$ at a faster rate than the $\mu_k$'s.

-There are two issues with this simple model: (i) it integrates all datasets, regardless of whether a dataset appears similar to the other datasets, and (ii) it leads to the common identification restriction \eqref{eq:anovaIdRestriction}, which may not have the desired interpretation in sparse problems (see Section \ref{sec:intro}).
-Ideally, we wish to pick which datasets to integrate in a data-driven way.
-Although there are ``deeper'' hierarchical models that permit such data-driven integrative analysis, they are trickier to validate and (usually) harder to compute with (see \citet{schmidli2014robust, angers1991robust}).
-Here, we adopt a simpler approach by appealing to ideas from robust statistics.
-At a high level, we exclude $\mu_k$'s that are ``outliers'' from the integrative analysis.

-To begin, we consider a prototypical setting in which all the non-outlier $\mu_k$'s are identical.
-In this setting, it is natural to define the global parameter as

-because we only expect a few of the $\delta_k$'s to be non-zero.
-Formally, as long as there are at least $\lceil\frac{m}{2}\rceil$ non-outlier $\mu_k$'s, $\mu_0$ is the common value of the non-outlier $\mu_k's$.
-Unfortunately, this choice of $\mu_0$ is not robust to even slight misspecifications of the model!
-Consider a problem in which the non-outlier $\mu_k$'s are similar but non-identical.
-As defined in \eqref{eq:median}, $\mu_0$ is generally the median of the $\mu_k$'s.
-If there are evenly many $\mu_k$'s, then \eqref{eq:median} has many optimal points, and the global parameter is not even identified.
-A more serious issue arises when the local parameters are separated enough, and it becomes impossible to borrow strength across datasets.